TheIconfactory/Tapestry/README.md

 Connectors are user installable.
 For example, if you have custom built Raspberry Pi monitoring your garden's water tank, it can be added to Tapestry to give periodic updates in a timeline.

+## Supporting Tools

+If you use VS Code or BBEdit to develop JavaScript, you'll want to check out these [TypeScript Definitions](https://github.com/Davvie/tapestry-api-definitions).
+They will give you code completion and inline help as you work on your connectors!

 ## Screencast

 For an in-depth look at what you can do with connectors, take a moment to watch [Project Tapestry - Weaving An API](https://www.youtube.com/watch?v=H5C2_zwy8cQ) on YouTube.
 This 30 minute video will help you get set up, show some tip and tricks, and give you a demo of how they're used in an iOS app.